openucx/ucc/docs/doxygen/collectives.md

 to block_size * num\_participants.
 Here, the “count” represents the number of data elements.
 The
 "dt_elem_size" represents the size of the data element in bytes.
-The "num_participants" define the number of participants in the team.
+The "num_participants" represents the number of participants in the team.
 The data on the root is placed in the receive buffer ordered by the “ep” ordering.
 For example, if the participants’ endpoints are ordered as “ep\_a” to “ep\_n”, the data from the participant with ep_i is placed as an “ith” block on the receive